gabrielcoder247/ToDo-List/README.md

 # TODO LIST APPS

-`A bare structure of to-do list application. this is the first milestone for this app`
+`A bare structure of to-do list application. this is the first milestone for this application`

 ![screenshot](tod-do-list.png)

 Additional description about the project and its features.

 ## See the project live

 ### [click here...](https://gabrielcoder247.github.io/todo-list/dist/) to view this project